UPDATE - Febuary 19, 2015Scoping Begins for

 The Presidio Trust is

-the lead agency for this project, directing the planning, design, and construction
+the lead agency for this project, directing the planning, compliance, design, and construction

 effort and managing community outreach and engagement.
 The Golden Gate National